 Although our curriculum is formally reviewed annually, we hold onto some common strands that positively impact our goals and are at the heart of our shared vision.
 They are: -

-Our Whole School Curriculum Map (see above) shares an overview of learning themes, key questions (see 'Learning Journeys' below) and enhancement activities from Year R to Year 6.
-This, and the Schemes of Work (see below) overview, ensure full curriculum coverage, appropriate breadth and balance and teaching strategies to support the learning and retention of new knowledge and skills.
-This overview is the responsibility of the Senior Leadership Team.
+Our Whole School Curriculum Map shares an overview of learning themes and enhancement activities from Year R to Year 6.
+This ensures full curriculum coverage, appropriate breadth and balance and teaching strategies to support the learning and retention of new knowledge and skills.

 On the whole, knowledge and skills are taught in discrete subjects but Curriculum Teams* (see below) work together to agree where learning can be more meaningful when taught through inter-connected subjects.
 This extends opportunities for Speaking, Reading, Writing and Mathematics in more varied contexts.